 If you have suffered illness or injury as the result of medical negligence, you may be thinking about claiming compensation.
-However, you may also be worried about the cost of legal representation and taking your claim to court.
+However, you may also worry about the cost of legal representation and taking your claim to court.
 No Win No Fee Medical Negligence Compensation Claims might be the right choice for your needs.

 As medical negligence experts, we believe every victim of malpractice should receive answers as to why the incident occurred, as well as the financial freedom to recover from the event with dignity.
-This is why we provide qualified solicitors from our panel for no win no fee compensation claims. * We can help with all kinds of cases against malpractice for medical professionals.
+This is why we provide qualified solicitors from our panel for no win no fee compensation claims.* We can help with all kinds of cases against malpractice for medical professionals.

-In a no win no fee medical negligence case, you won’t be expected to pay legal fees to your solicitor unless you win.
+In a no win no fee medical negligence case, we don’t force you to pay legal fees unless you win.
 It means everyone has access to legal representation, even if they can’t afford to pay upfront.
-It also means that a no win no fee company has to be confident your case can win before they can take it on. *conditions may apply
+It also means that a no win no fee company has to be confident your case can win before they can take it on.

-What are the benefits of no-win, no-fee claims?
+What are the benefits of no-win, no-fee medical negligence claims?

 There are many benefits to the no-win, no-fee approach by the government.
-It’s also known as the “conditional fee system” set up by the government.
-The main advantage is that anyone who feels they have been treated unfairly or neglected by a medical professional can start a compensation claim, regardless of financial background or if they are claims against the NHS or private medical providers.
+It’s also known as the “conditional fee system”.
+The main advantage is anyone subject to unfair, neglectful medical treatment can start a compensation claim, regardless of financial background or if they are claims against the NHS or private medical providers.

 Other benefits include:

-- You don’t have to pay any money in advance.
+- Moreover, you don’t have to pay any money to our legal team upfront.
 You can benefit from the best no win no fee negligence specialists without paying for their services upfront.

-- All legal advice will be provided free of charge, as will any work undertaken on your case.
+- All legal advice comes free of charge, as will any work is undertaken on your case.
 If you win, you will pay your solicitors an agreed percentage of your compensation.

 What are the funding options for medical negligence claims?